uwidia/EIHR-PROT/README.md

   - retrieves graph object from dataloader
   - passes through a 2-layer GAT2conv network to obtain graph representation
   - implements confidence weighted attention pooling on graph representation
-- **sequence + structure fusion via concatenation + MLP**
+- **Sequence + structure fusion via concatenation + MLP**
   - Sequence and structure representations fused with simple concatenation and passed through a single layer MLP
+- **Incorporation of homology prior branch**
+  - Homology prior branch is added to the fused Seq+Structure branch along with external reliabiity signals which will be passed to the gate.
+- **Reliability gate over fused embeddings and homology prior scores**
+  - Reliability gate produces a scalar weight corresponding to fused embeddings and homology prior scores
+  - Homology probability-like scores  are multiplied by their scalar reliability-weight and fused with weighted probability-like scores from Seq+Struct"

 ---
 ### Planned
-- incorporation of homology prior branch
-- reliability gate over fused embeddings and homology logits

 - final GO term classifier
 - end-to-end training and evaluation scripts
 - baseline comparisons and ablations